Alepica91/javascript-antiplagiarism/README.md

     node RouterCallsCreator.js [path-to-project-folder]

-  If the optional parameter is omitted, the script will default to processing the current folder.
+  If the optional parameter is omitted, the script will process files in ./ folder.

   The script performs the following steps: